streamnative/terraform-provider-pulsar/README.md

 Testing the Apache Pulsar Terraform Provider
 ------------

-* change directory to the project </path/to/provider/terraform-provider-pulsar>
+* Change directory to the project </path/to/provider/terraform-provider-pulsar>
-* Make sure you have the required tools installed.
-Run `make tools`
 * In order to test the provider, you can run `make test`
 * In order to run the full suite of Acceptance tests, run `make testacc`

 `Note: Acceptance tests create real resources, and often cost money to run.`

 Provider Configuration